Jorge Rodas

-Jorge Alexander Rodas Hurtarte (born October 9, 1971) is a retired Guatemalan professional football midfielder.
+Jorge Alexander Rodas Hurtarte (born October 9, 1971) is a Guatemalan former professional football midfielder.
 He last played for Aurora F.C. in the Guatemalan Primera División as of the end of the 2007-08 season.

 Rodas was the first Guatemalan footballer to play in Major League Soccer, when he starred for San José Clash in 1996.
 He was also a member of the Guatemala national team.

 He is the younger brother of Julio Rodas, who was also a member of the national team.

 Club career

 Rodas began playing professionally for Municipal of Guatemala City, where he became first known for his abilities as a central midfielder and his shooting range.
 After winning the 1993-94 league tournament with Municipal, he signed with their arch-rival, Comunicaciones, where he would be part of seven championship-winning squads.

 Major League Soccer

 In 1996, Rodas became the first Guatemalan to play professionally in the United States, when he was signed by San Jose Clash.
 He took the field in the first-ever Major League Soccer match on April 6.
 1996, when The Clash beat D.C.
 United 1-0 at home.
 Alongside players like Eric Wynalda, John Doyle, and Eddie Lewis, Rodas helped San Jose reach the MLS playoffs that year.
 He played in 29 matches, made three assists, and scored one goal on a direct free kick against New England Revolution on August 11, catalogued in the San Jose Earthquakes 100 Greatest Goals DVD as the team's second-best goal of the year.
 After the inaugural MLS season, Rodas was transferred back to Communicaciones in January 1997.